chanzuckerberg/s3mi/README.md

   * Optimal RAID configuration:

-    The ideal `N` is the per-instance EBS bandwidth limit [1] divided by the per-volume EBS bandwidth limit [2].
+    The ideal `number-of-slices` is the per-instance EBS bandwidth limit [1] divided by the per-volume EBS bandwidth limit [2].

-    The `volume-size` must be large enough for the full per-volume bandwidth to remain available even after the volume's initial credits have been exhausted [2].
+    The `slice-size` must be large enough for the full per-volume bandwidth to remain available even after the volume's initial credits have been exhausted [2].